How to water propagate indoor plants (the simple step-by-step guide with photos)

 The end!

 You made it!
 I hope you feel more confident now about giving it a go yourself, or found out a few tips and tricks to help you through the 10 stages of plant parenthood.
-If this guide helped you, please pay it forward and help give another planty parent the confidence to get propagating too :)
+If this guide helped you, please pay it forward and share it with another planty parent :)